3top1a/alkoholiq/DESIGN.md

 - print <from: var OR stack OR immidiate>

 5) Control loops
-- match <i: var OR stack> - match works both as a if and while
+- match <i: var OR stack> - match works both as a if, if else, else
-- case <c: var OR stack OR immidiate OR *>
-- endmatch
+- While <i: var OR stack> - run while `i` isn't zero

 For efficiency, instructions can modify the stack or variables without copying.